zw007981/OccupancyGridMapping/README.md

 ## Introduction

 This repository is a simulation for exploring and mapping unknown environment using turtlebot.
 This project is tested with **Ubuntu 18.04 LTS** and **ROS Melodic**.
-Codes are developed in **Python2.7**.
+Codes are developed in **Python 2.7**.

 ## Running